Lisbon, Portugal travel guide

 Lisbon, with its sun-drenched hills, melancholic Fado music, and captivating riverside views, is a city tailor-made for romance.
 Imagine strolling hand-in-hand through ancient alleys, sharing pasteis de nata in a cozy cafe, and watching the sunset paint the Tagus River in fiery hues.
 This 4-day guide is crafted to help you and your partner fall even more in love, both with each other and with this enchanting Portuguese capital.

 Lisbon, for couples, isn't just a city; it's a symphony of romantic moments waiting to be discovered.
-Imagine strolling hand-in-hand through the labyrinthine alleys of Alfama, the scent of jasmine mingling with the distant strains of Fado music.
+Picture yourselves riding Tram 28, its iconic yellow rattling through historic districts, the scent of jasmine mingling with the distant strains of Fado music.
 Picture yourselves sharing a pastel de nata, still warm from the oven, at a sun-drenched miradouro, overlooking terracotta rooftops that tumble down to the Tagus River.
 This city breathes romance, from the intimate, candlelit tascas serving petiscos to the breathtaking sunsets viewed from a historic tram.
 It's a place where every cobbled street corner feels like a secret shared, and every panoramic vista invites a quiet moment of connection.
 Lisbon encourages lingering, savoring, and falling a little more in love, both with the city and with each other.

 Beyond the postcard views, Lisbon offers an intoxicating blend of old-world charm and vibrant modern energy, perfect for couples seeking both cultural immersion and playful exploration.
 You'll find yourselves captivated by the intricate azulejo tiles adorning ancient buildings, then effortlessly transitioning to chic rooftop bars in Bairro Alto for a pre-dinner cocktail.
 The city's culinary scene is a dream for two, from Michelin-starred experiences to cozy, family-run establishments where the wine flows freely and the conversation never stops.
 Consider a sunset cruise along the Tagus, watching the city lights twinkle to life, or a leisurely afternoon exploring the artistic enclaves of LX Factory, finding unique treasures to remember your trip by.
 Lisbon truly caters to every romantic whim, ensuring your shared memories are as rich and varied as the city itself.